 Compliance with this Policy will be measured by performance reports as detailed in this document.
 In addition to these, audits will be undertaken to ensure appropriate RTT recording on the Trust IT systems and the use of outcome forms.

 7.10 Reasonable Notice Definition

-A reasonable offer is defined as a choice of 2 dates both with at least 3 weeks' notice.
-Throughout this Access Policy this is clearly demonstrated so patients are not disadvantaged.
+A reasonable offer for routine elective outpatients, and diagnostics is defined as a choice of 2 dates both with at least 3 weeks' notice.